A Cincinnati Criminal Defense Attorney Equipped And Ready To Take Your Case To Trial

 If the best way to protect your rights and interests is to take your case to trial, our criminal defense trial lawyer will not hesitate to fight for you.
 He can assess your specific situation and help you determine whether a plea deal or a trial is the best option for you.

-One thing to understand about DeBra Law, LLC, is that we always make our cases trial-ready – because that is the best way to build the strongest possible case for our clients.
+One thing to understand about DeBra Law, LLC, is that the firm always makes cases trial-ready – because that is the best way to build the strongest possible case for clients.
 A strong, well-prepared, trial-ready case has a much greater chance of success than a case that is not ready for a possible trial.

 What should I do and not do if I am pulled over for suspected drunk driving?

-If you are pulled over for suspected drunk driving, it’s important to stay calm and keep your hands visible, preferably on the steering wheel.
+If you are pulled over for suspected drunk driving in Cincinnati, it’s important to stay calm and keep your hands visible, preferably on the steering wheel.
 Be polite and provide the officer with your driver’s license, registration and proof of insurance when requested.
-You have the right to remain silent, and you can politely inform the officer you are choosing to exercise this right.
+You have the right to remain silent, and you can politely inform the officer that you are choosing to exercise this right.

 You should avoid admitting to drinking alcohol, as any statements you make can be used against you.
 It is also advisable not to perform field sobriety tests, as you are not legally required to do so and the results can be subjectively interpreted.
 Lastly, do not argue or physically resist the officer; if you believe your rights are being violated, you can address this later with legal representation.